open-telemetry/opentelemetry-js/README.md

 > This project is currently in Alpha stage.
 Its APIs can change at any time and it is not intended to be used in production scenarios!

+The minimum supported version of NodeJS is `8.5.0` and the maximum supported version is `12`

 ## Documentation

 For detailed documentation of the OpenTelemetry API, see [the documentation][docs].